 Call for Submissions

-2022 Call for Submissions will open in the Fall of 2021.
+2022 Call for Submissions will open in November of 2021.
 Please check back.

 Graduate student presentations may include a portion of a thesis or dissertation or a successful seminar.
 The conference welcomes the presentation of talks or posters previously presented elsewhere.
 To address the interdisciplinary/cross-disciplinary goals of this conference, each poster or oral presentation must include the following brief introductory components (abstract) directed toward helping those outside the discipline understand the work.

 - An overview of the topic’s significance within the discipline (discipline-specific context)